-Life insurance is one of the most important parts of personal/family finances.
+Life insurance policy is one of the most important parts of personal/family finances.
 It can ensure that your loved ones don’t have to struggle financially after your death.

 There’s still a lot of confusion and even fear regarding insurance of life.
 This may be because people see it as complex or are in denial about the idea of death.
+You could easily get to know it with ABCs of Life Insurance.

 We know it isn’t easy.
 There are many things to consider when it comes to making a decision as important as getting a life insurance policy.
 Having the right information can simplify the process and help you make the right choices for your family’s financial needs.